 Pension: Either corporate pension or a personal pension

-Dividends: Inflation beating mailbox money
+Dividends: Inflation beating mailbox money to still receive pay raises

 “The question isn’t at what age I want to retire, it’s at what income.”